gabolander/pymorse/README.md

 ## Python program - pimorse.py

-It has just almost the same behaviour of corresponding C program mentioned above.
+It has just almost the same behaviour of corresponding C program that can be found [here](https://github.com/gabolander/pimorse).

 Run with